 Additional forms needed prior to the first day of school include: Home Language Questionnaire, Student Residency Questionnaire, original birth certificate and most recent immunization records.

 Once a student is enrolled and remains enrolled, he/she will remain eligible to be re-enrolled at the school for successive years without having to re-enter the random selection process.
 However, the student will be asked to complete a Re-Enrollment Form by the end of the Open Enrollment Period showing intent to re-enroll for the subsequent school year.
-By providing the school with a “Yes” or “Maybe” decision, a seat will be held for the student.
+By providing the school with a “Yes” or “Undecided” decision, a seat will be held for the student.
 By providing the school with a “No” decision, a seat will NOT be held for the student.
 If a “No” has been submitted to the school and the student later wishes to re-enroll, a new application must be completed.
 In this event, no preference will be given to a student who wishes to reapply.

 Schools managed by National Heritage Academies are public school academies.
-A charter school shall not discriminate against or limit the admission of any student on any unlawful basis, including on the basis of ethnicity, national origin, gender, disability, intellectual ability, measures of achievement or aptitude, athletic ability, race, creed, gender, national origin, religion or ancestry.
+A charter school shall not discriminate against or limit the admission of any student on any unlawful basis, including on the basis of ethnicity, gender, disability, intellectual ability, measures of achievement or aptitude, athletic ability, race, creed, gender, national origin, religion or ancestry.
 A school may not require any action by a student or family (such as an admissions test, interview, essay, attendance at an information session, etc.) in order for an applicant to either receive or submit an application for admission to that school.

 NHA provides a free appropriate public education for all students with disabilities.
 Individualized education programs are developed in partnership with parents and are designed to address the unique needs of each student.
 Specialized instruction is delivered in the least restrictive environment with close monitoring of student growth and adjustment of instruction based on student response and assessment results.
 Specialized instruction is delivered by special education teachers in both general and special education classrooms.
 In addition, speech, occupational therapy, physical therapy, social work, and other related services are provided based on student need.